 inducing isomorphisms of functors of commutative Picard categories $V(\Pcal_{Y})\to\Dcal(X/S)$, compatible with base change and the projection formulas from Proposition \ref{prop:proj-for-RR-dist}, and with bounded denominators. \item The diagram

 commutes. \end{enumerate} \end{lemma}

-\begin{proof} As usual, we can suppose that our schemes are divisorial, and we can work with virtual vector bundles instead of perfect complexes.
+\begin{proof} As usual, we may assume that our schemes are divisorial, and we can work with virtual vector bundles instead of perfect complexes.

-We can factor $\psi$ as a birational morphism in the sense of Theorem \ref{thm:cor86} \eqref{item:prop-int-dist-birational}, and an open and closed immersion, inducing an analogous factorization for $\varphi$.
-To prove the lemma, we can reduce to dealing separately with the case of birational morphisms and the case of open and closed immersions.
+We can factor $\psi$ as a birational morphism in the sense of Theorem \ref{thm:cor86} \eqref{item:prop-int-dist-birational}, and an open-and-closed immersion, inducing an analogous factorization for $\varphi$.
+To prove the lemma, we can reduce to dealing separately with the case of birational morphisms and the case of open-and-closed immersions.